JorelAli/CommandAPI/docssrc/src/argument_chat_adventure.md

 > **Developer's Note:**
 >
-> The two following classes, `AdventureChatComponentArgument` and `AdventureChatArgument` depend on a Paper based server which has the Adventure library.
+> The three following classes, `ChatColorArgument`, `ChatComponentArgument` and `ChatArgument` depend on a Paper based server which has the Adventure library.
 If you use this class on a server without the Adventure library, it will throw a `PaperAdventureNotFoundException`

 From Paper 1.16.5 build #473 onwards, Paper now includes [Kyori's Adventure API](https://github.com/KyoriPowered/adventure-platform).
 This library is a replacement of the BungeeCord chat API and has all of the same functionality as the BungeeCord chat API (and more!).
 The documentation for this API can be found [here](https://docs.adventure.kyori.net/index.html).